johlju/PublishCodeCovCoverage/docs/usage.md

 | networkRootFolder | Specify the root folder to help Codecov correctly map the file paths in the report to the repository structure.
 Sets the --network-root-folder argument when specified. | No |
 | verbose | Enable verbose output for the Codecov uploader | No |

-**Token Handling:**
+### Token Handling

 The recommended approach is to provide your Codecov token via the `codecovToken` input parameter as shown in the examples below.

-> **IMPORTANT**: Mark CODECOV_TOKEN as a secret to avoid log exposure.
+>[!IMPORTANT]: Mark CODECOV_TOKEN as a secret to avoid log exposure.
 Note that secret pipeline variables are not exposed to pull requests from forks.

 ## Examples